Pilot project approved: Penticton to allow alcohol in outdoor spaces - Kelowna Capital News

 This one-month pilot project will serve as a test and includes several areas along the Okanagan Lake waterfront.

 For almost two hours, council debated the proposed pilot project.
-The motion was finalized with a vote of 4-2, with Coun.
+The motion was finalized with a vote of 4-2, with Couns.
 Katie Robinson and Judy Sentes opposed.

 The pilot project will take place from June 3 to July 4, noon to 8 p.m.